Simpson1999/Main-Portfolio/README.md

 # Main-Portfolio
 With this, I plan to add a variety of projects I have worked on to showcase my skills and try to get better!

-Within this portfolio, I have utilized SQL, Power BI...
+Within this portfolio, I have utilized SQL, Microsoft Power BI...

 1. Client and Transaction Type Comparison